 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for human resources specialists is 7%.2 A Human Resources and Organizational Leadership Associate's degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for human resources specialists is 5%.2 A Human Resources and Organizational Leadership Associate's degree from Rasmussen University can help set you up for success in this growing field.

 Human Resources Fundamentals